MicrosoftDocs/dynamics-365-project-operations/articles/environment/determine-deployment-type.md

 ## Existing customers of Dynamics 365 Finance using Project management and accounting

-Existing customers of Finance who use the Project management and accounting functionality can continue to use this as is.
+Existing customers of Finance who use the Project management and accounting functionality can continue to use it as is.
 See [Project Operations for stocked/production order scenarios](#pma).

 ## Deployment types